Parzival1608vonKatze/md/arch.md

 * then run 'genfstab -U /mnt >> /mnt/etc/fstab'

 ### chroot
-* run: 'arch-chroot /mnt /bin/bin'
+* run: 'arch-chroot /mnt /bin/bash'
 * now we're finialy in the new Arch install.
 NOT on the USB or DVD anymore!
 * run: 'pwd' if it outputs '/' everyting worked perfect!

 ### installing the networkmanager and grub2 (+ bash-completion)
 * now we're installing the networkmanager so we have proper  access to the internet and we're installing our boot-loader 'grub' so our system can boot!
-* run 'pacman -S networkmanager grub bash-completion dosfstools osprober mtools'
+* run 'pacman -S networkmanager grub bash-completion dosfstools os-prober mtools'
 * then it's going to prompt you if you want to install these packages: type 'y' and hit enter
 * now we will tell systemd to start the networkmanager at boot
 * run: 'systemctl enable NetworkManager'